Kyonpyaw Township: Geography

-Kyonpyaw Township is a flat low-lying delta area with several streams running through it. the Daka Stream passes through Kyonpyaw town where it meets another major stream, Ahtaung stream, just east of the town.
+Kyonpyaw Township is a flat low-lying delta area with several streams running through it. the Daka river passes through Kyonpyaw town where it meets another major stream, Ahtaung stream, just east of the town.
 Besides Kyonpyaw, the town of Ahtaung is the next largest, but significantly smaller, center of population.
 Both the Ahtaung and the Daka meander significantly in the town and lead to elongated rice cultivation land use patterns.
 The township also hosts Inye Lake, an oxbow lake.
 Most of the waterways are freshwater with many being navigable by boat for the transportation of the township's people and goods.
+Prior to the construction of the Yangon-Pathein Highway, the Daka river was the main way to access the town from Yangon.

 Despite the township's lack of large natural forests, it has a wide variety of classic southern Burmese trees including lebbek trees, Mango trees, Jackfruit trees, Banyan trees, Bamboo, Coconut trees, Tamarind trees, Burmese plum trees among others.
 The township also has a significant wildlife population- mostly waterfowl like ducks, cranes and cormorants.

 Kyonpyaw Township is located in a hot tropical zone with a heavy monsoon presence.
-Average highs and lows range between 42°C and 190°C, respectively.
+Average highs and lows range between 42°C and 19°C, respectively.
 Between 2016 and 2019, the average year sees 90.25 days of rain with an average rainfall of 296.71 inches (753.64 cm) per year.

 Demographics

-Kyonpyaw township is very rural with 90.2% of the population living outside of either Kyonpyaw or Ahtaung.
+Kyonpyaw township is very rural with 90.2% of the population in 2019 living outside of either Kyonpyaw or Ahtaung.
 The town has a significant Karen minority accounting for 41.5% of the population.
 The majority religion is Buddhism with 71.76% of the population adhering to it.
 The religion with the second most followers is Christianity with 27.92% of the population.
 The median age is 28.5 and the mean household size is 4.1 people.
 The township's literacy rate is 89.9% and workforce participation is 86.7% for males and 41.2% for females.
 Only 66.7% of the township has an official citizenship scrutiny card.